Frenzy430/Assignment4/index.md

 # Assignment 4 - Github Websites

-This is the website where you will be able to see
+This is the website where you will be able to see my list of skills and contact information for me, Shane Ploj.

 ## Projects

----Under Construction---
+_**---Under Construction---**_

 ## List of Skills